robwoodgate/nuts/xx.md

 ## Determinism and Canonicalisation

 - Hash function: SHA-256.
-- Concatenate raw bytes in the order shown.
+- Concatenate all hash inputs as raw bytes in the order shown.
 - `keyset_id` MUST be encoded exactly as provided by the mint.
 - `i` is a single unsigned byte (0–10).
 - If `rᵢ = 0` or `rᵢ >= n`, retry once with an extra `0xff` byte appended to the hash input; abort if still out of range.